2006 Israeli legislative election: Fighting Palestinian militancy

-During the al-Aqsa Intifada, more than a thousand Israelis were killed in Palestinian militant attacks.
+During the al-Aqsa Intifada, more than a thousand Israelis were killed in Palestinian terrorist attacks.
 Israel's security policy during that time was focused on arresting or killing members of the militant organizations, through frequent military excursions into the Palestinian territories and (somewhat controversially) targeted killings, and to curb the movement of suspected militants – especially would-be suicide bombers – through the use of checkpoints.
 This policy won the support of the Jewish mainstream, but elements in the Jewish left, as well as the vast majority of the Arab population, vehemently opposed what they saw as excessive response to the security threat.
 Some claimed that Israel's policy was in fact encouraging more violence from the Palestinian side.

 Despite the decrease in violence during 2005 and 2006, or perhaps because of it, popular support for the security policy remained high among the Israeli public, which continued to fear suicide bombings and Qassam rocket attacks.

 During the 2006 electoral campaign, the center and right parties vowed to continue the relentless fight against the Palestinian militants.
 Even Labor, which was traditionally known for its dovish views, put "combating terrorism" at the top of its agenda on the Conflict.
 Opposition to the current security policy, especially the use of targeted killings and the existence of checkpoints on Palestinian soil, comes mainly from Jewish left parties such as Meretz and from the Arab parties.